arwes/arwes/docs/animation/animation-system.md

 It receives the same props as `Animation` and the following:

 - `serial: boolean = false` - If `true`, the nodes will transition to `entering` one after the previous one finishes.
-The first one will transition at `0ms`.
+The first one will still transition at `0ms`.
-- `onUpdateFlowCheck: Function(({ component: Element, prev: flow, next: flow, index: number }) => boolean)` - Called before a children node is going to transition.
-If `false` is returned, that node is not transitioned.
-If `true` is returned, the transition will take place.
+- `controlledChildren: boolean = true` - If `true`, the component will control its children flow state.

 ### Methods

-- `getDurationIn(): number` - Get the duration all children nodes last entering.
+- `getDurationIn(): number` - According to `serial` value, it sums all children duration or calculate the time they take to enter in staggering mode.
 - `getDurationOut(); number` - Get the duration the first children node lasts exiting.
-- `getAnimations(): Animation[]` - Get the animation components in the list.
+- `activateChildren(Function({ animation: AnimationInterface, component: Element, index: number }): boolean | null)` -
-- `getComponents(): Element[]` - Get the animated components in the list.
+Iterate over each child node and depending on the returned value, it updates the flow state.
+If boolean is returned, it changes the activation of the child node, unless it is the same current value.
+If no value is returned, the state remains the same.

 ### Example 1